-Step 6: Visit to the Netherlands; Meet the notary
+Step 6: Visit the Netherlands; Meet the notary

-The notary might insist in having an official/licensed interpreter present during the meeting, if the client is not able to fully understand the instructions and comments of the notary.
+The notary might insist on having an official/licensed interpreter present during the meeting if the client is not able to fully understand the instructions and comments of the notary.
 This can even be the case when the client speaks proper English, although that’s very unlikely nowadays.
 INCO can arrange an interpreter, but it requires at least 1-2 days reservation in advance.

 Registration with the Chamber of Commerce